brooksrogers/dump1090_sdrplus/README.md

 ### Port 30001

-Port 30001 is the raw input port, and can be used to feed Dump1090 with data in the same format as specified above, with hex messages starting with a `*` and ending with a `;` character.
+Port 30001 is the raw input port, and can be used to feed dump1090 with data in the same format as specified above, with hex messages starting with a `*` and ending with a `;` character.

-So for instance if there is another remote Dump1090 instance collecting data it is possible to sum the output to a local Dump1090 instance doing something like this:
+So for instance if there is another remote dump1090 instance collecting data it is possible to accumulate the output to a local dump1090 instance doing something like this:

     nc remote-dump1090.example.net 30002 | nc localhost 30001